 New York Yankees vs Chicago White Sox Odds, Spread, and Totals

-The New York Yankees will look to continue their winning streak when they face the Chicago White Sox tonight.
-The Yankees, after enduring a cold stretch that saw them fall…
+The New York Yankees will aim to continue their recent hot streak against the Chicago White Sox tonight.
+For the Yankees, every game holds an insane level of importance as…

-The New York Yankees will look to continue their winning streak when they face the Chicago White Sox tonight.
-The Yankees, after enduring a cold stretch that saw them fall to third place in the AL East, have won four straight games, placing themselves right back into divisional contention.
-The White Sox have, of course, endured another losing season, but they would love to play spoiler to one of the biggest teams in the majors here.
+The New York Yankees will aim to continue their recent hot streak against the Chicago White Sox tonight.
+For the Yankees, every game holds an insane level of importance as the three-way race between them, the Boston Red Sox, and the Toronto Blue Jays slowly comes to a close in the AL East.
+Meanwhile, the White Sox are meandering in the cellar of the AL Central, looking to score an upset to restore some pride to a lost season.

-Leading the charge to win New York's fifth straight game is starting pitcher Will Warren.
-Warren has been a consistently mediocre force for the Yankees, posting a 4.47 ERA and a 1.40 WHIP in his 27 starts this season.
-He does enter this game on the heels of one of his worst starts of the year, as the Boston Red Sox smacked him for five runs over four innings in Warren's last time out.
-The White Sox present a significantly easier matchup, opening the door for a rebound from the righty.
+Pride will be hard to come by for Chicago in this matchup, thanks to their former pitcher.
+Carlos Rodon will look to take revenge against his former squad, and he has an excellent chance of doing so.
+He has been great this season, posting a 3.24 ERA and a 1.07 WHIP in 27 starts.
+The White Sox are not an intimidating offense, giving Rodon a chance to lower both of those numbers tonight.

 Spread